Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-thinking.md

-# Learning Objectives for Mathematical Thinking
+# Learning Objectives for Mathematically Informed Communication

 - **Discrete Structures**:
   - Given the opportunity to input, store, and output a new type of data, the